DirkTorre/DirkTorre/README.md

 # Rough calculation of years of experience

-This reflects only the verifiable time spent learning and working on these subjects; the actual total is greater due to concurrent experiences.

 | category             | subject           | experience | skill | at Education | at Companies   |
 |----------------------|-------------------|------------|-------|--------------|----------------|
 | Software Engineering | Python            | 4.5        | ++++  | AS, VU       | NBC, IMTU      |